Translate / Traducir

 American Book and Printing Company

-During the revolution the bank also issued a $1 note produced by the American Book and Printing Company with a design adapted from the earlier $1 Banco Yucateco note, signed by Rendón as Interventor, Marín as Director and Antonio Cáceres as Cajero.
+Though G. Amsinck told the ABNC that the bank had decided agaist a $1 note, it in fact was ordering the same from the Mexico City firm, the American Book and Printing Company.
+This followed the ABNC's suggestion of a design adapted from the earlier $1 Banco Yucateco note, signed by Rendón as Interventor, Marín as Director and Antonio Cáceres as Cajero.

 Peninsular 1 A 268594